 Porter Gilberg joined The LGBTQ Center of Long Beach as a volunteer in 2007.
 He began working at The Center in 2010 and previously served as the organization’s Operations Manager and Administrative Director.
-In 2014 Gilberg was appointed Executive Director.
+Gilberg was appointed Executive Director 2014.
 In his current role he oversees all operations, programs, outreach efforts, special projects, events, advocacy, fund development, budgeting, and communications.

-Since being appointed Executive Director, Gilberg has grown The Center into one of the largest LGBTQ organizations in the United States with a budget over $2 million and a team of 20 staff.
-Additionally, he has increased programming at The Center to include additional health services, mental health services, youth and family services, and dedicated programs for transgender people, legal assistance, and victims of domestic violence.
+Since being appointed Executive Director, Gilberg has grown The Center into one of the largest LGBTQ centers in the United States.
+He has increased programming at The Center to include additional health services, mental health services, youth and family services, and dedicated programs for transgender people, legal assistance, and victims of domestic violence.

 Gilberg has received numerous awards and recognitions for his work in the LGBTQ community including Steward of the Second District (2012), Long Beach Post’s 40 Under 40 (2013), Long Beach Lambda Democratic Club Human Rights Banquet Person of the Year (2014), Amp Org’s Queer of the Year (2014), the California Conference for Equality and Justice Gene Lentzner Human Relations Award (2016), Pride Real Estate Professionals Association Community Service Award (2017), and Long Beach Lesbian and Gay Pride Parade Community Grand Marshall (2018).

 Prior to joining The Center’s staff Gilberg obtained a Bachelors of Arts in Women’s Studies from the University of California at Los Angeles and a Masters of Arts in Applied Women’s Studies from Claremont Graduate University.
 He resides in Long Beach with his rescue dog Augustine.